‘Re:ZERO – Starting Life In Another World – Death or Kiss’ Visual Novel Shop-Exclusive Bonuses Include Several Ram And Rem Pin-Ups

 The visual novel is expected to be released on March 23 in Japan.
 The standard edition of Re:ZERO – Starting Life in Another World – Death or Kiss will be available for 8,100 yen, while a limited edition of the game has been priced at 11,340 yen.
 The creators haven’t confirmed if the visual novel will be available for other gaming consoles besides Sony’s PS4 and PS Vita.

-[Featured Image by MF Bunko J/’Re:ZERO‘/White Fox]
+[Featured Image by MF Bunko J/Re:ZERO/White Fox]